Jeffrey-Chung/Improved-Camera-Tool-Maya/README.md

 8. Can disable DOF rig, but need to delete locators separately <br />
 9. Can adjust aspect ratio of camera before creating one <br />
 10. DOF can also be applied via f stop, f stop value will be clamped to 64 maximum <br />
+11. Camera can be animated via Turntable (simialr to Animation Window -> Visualize -> Create Turntable)<br />